Investment Commentary-Q4 2020

 Quarter Overview

-The fourth quarter as a whole was extremely strong for risk assets as vaccines provided a light at the end of the tunnel for COVID hit economies.
-Market volatility (as measured by the VIX index) receded and global developed equities (measured by the MSCI World Index) rose almost 8% in sterling terms.
-The FTSE 100 rose a remarkable 10.9% including dividends (although it still lagged other asset classes for the full year) and emerging market equities were up 13.2%.
+The fourth quarter as a whole was extremely strong for risk assets as vaccines provided a light at the end of the tunnel for COVID-19-hit economies.
+Market volatility (as measured by the VIX index) receded, and globally developed equities (as measured by the MSCI World Index) rose by almost 8% in sterling terms.
+The FTSE 100 rose a remarkable 10.9%, including dividends (although it still lagged behind other asset classes for the full year), and emerging market equities were up 13.2%.
 Commodities also rallied, with oil up a remarkable 26.5%, although gold was up only a modest 0.7%.
-Defensive bonds (as measured by the Bloomberg Barclays Global Aggregate which consists mostly of government bonds) rose 0.8% over Q4 whilst riskier high yield bonds were up 6.6%.
+Defensive bonds (as measured by the Bloomberg Barclays Global Aggregate, which consists mostly of government bonds) rose 0.8% over Q4, whilst riskier high-yield bonds were up 6.6%.

 .